Hi, I need to design a salary breakup of 29.40 lacs per annum take home and need to make it employee and employer friendly. Please help....

 From India, Hyderabad

-For such a big amount, CTC has to be structured in such a way that the employee benefits maximally from tax implications.
+For such a large amount, the CTC must be structured in a way that maximizes employee benefits from tax implications.

 1. **Basic** - 40% of CTC